Cyfrin/Updraft/courses/advanced-foundry/4-cross-chain-rebase-token/19-ccip-setup-test/+page.md

 **Configuring Token Pools**

-We need to configure the token pools by calling the `applyChainUpdates` method.

 We will cover this step in the next lesson.